DrRetro2033/Reyveld/README.md

 ## For Mods 🛠️

-Keep your modded saves away from your main game saves, and recover from a corrupted save.
+Keep your modded saves away from your main game saves, and recover from a corrupted save with ease.

+## For Video Recording 🎥

+Ever needed to replay a specific point of a game to get better footage?
+Well Arceus will make it easy to do so.

 ## For Artists 🎨

 Arceus is not just useful for gamers, artists can join the fun as well!
 Simply create a constellation inside a folder, and add the files you would like to track!
 It's that simple!
-Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Godot](https://godotengine.org/), etc...
+Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Kdenlive](https://kdenlive.org/en/), etc...

 ## For Save Editors 📝